 Thoughts that made me feel insecure

-Sometimes I was afraid of making mistakes and thought I had to be perfect.
+I was terrified of messing up, thinking I had to be perfect in everything.

 .